Can you fly off to an international destination if the name on your ticket does not match the name on your passport?

 Ralph Lantz found out the answer in a devastating way.
 He booked his friend, Jackie, a ticket to meet him on a dream vacation to Greece.
 But his generous gesture went all wrong at the check-in counter.
 That’s where Jackie’s Mediterranean plans came to an abrupt end when a Virgin Atlantic agent pointed out that the name on her ticket was not the same as the one on her passport.

 Now Lantz wants to know how he can get his money back for the flight.
+(This article originally appeared in 2019)

 This tale is an expensive lesson in the importance of self-booking vigilance.
 If you don’t involve a travel agent in your planning, the onus is on you to ensure that the name on your ticket matches your passport — precisely.
-Because if you don’t, you (or in this case your friend) won’t be going anywhere.
+Because if you don’t, you (or, in this case, your friend) won’t be going anywhere.

-Virgin Atlantic: “The name on your ticket does not match your passport”
+Virgin Atlantic: “The name on your ticket does not match your passport.”

 “I feel I was ripped off for almost $1,000 by Virgin Atlantic,” Lantz lamented.
 “When Jackie tried to check-in, the airline refused to allow her to board.
 She is a 50-year old woman who ended up crying her eyes out in the airport because she was not going to be able to make her dream vacation.”